lizhieffe/linux_utils/distros/arch/docs/config_arch.md

 5. Enjoy (Ctrl + Space is to switch input)

 // Install tmux-bash-completion AUR

+// gnome AndroidStudio
+1. Install android-studio AUR
+2. pacman -Syu android-tools android-udev  // adb and other tools
-// Install android-studio AUR.
-The studio has SDK manager to automatically download SDK API for you.
+3. The AndroidStudio has SDK manager to automatically download SDK API for you.

 / *
   * fzf